Before proceeding, make sure you back up the MainStage application.

 - Choose your computer's microphone from the Audio Input pop-up menu.

-- Test using a concert, set or patch you've had issues with.
+- Test using a concert, set or patch that you've had issues with.

-If using built-in audio resolves your issue, you may need to update or service your audio interface.
+If using built-in audio resolves your issue, you might need to update or service your audio interface.
 Contact the manufacturer for support.

 Bypass Audio Units plug-ins